 When your paint has had a chance to dry for at least 24-48 hours, apply a thin layer with awax brush or a clean lint free cloth, then go back and buff off the wax with aseparate, clean, lint free cloth.
 If you are applying with a lint free cloth instead of a brush just make sure you have a few extras on hand to buff with separately.

 For added protection, apply 2-3 times, waiting about 12-24 hours in between each application.
 Our furniture wax takes approximately 30 days to fully harden and cure, so just be gentle with the waxed surface during this time.

 Tip: No matter what you apply the wax to, it will always go last.
 Wax can not go under water based paints or top coats.

-Side note: Country Chic Paint’s natural waxes are zero VOC and made from 100% beeswax, natural tree nut oils, and carnauba wax.
+Side note: Country Chic Paint’s natural waxes are eco-friendly and made from 100% beeswax, natural tree nut oils, and carnauba wax.
 Because they don’t contain any harsh chemicals or solvents to keep them soft they are a popular and safe choice for pregnant people to use and on children’s furniture and toys.

 Using a Water Based Top Coat to Seal and Protect Children’s Furniture

 If you are opting to use a water based top coat (i.e. not a wax or an oil) to seal your painted crib, again, make sure it is ultra low VOC and safe for use on children’s furniture.

 You can apply it with a high quality synthetic bristle paint brush, a round painting sponge, or your paint sprayer - whichever you prefer.
 If you are using your paint sprayer, just follow your manufacturer’s instructions.

 If you are applying with a brush or sponge, make sure it is slightly damp to start off with and apply very lightly going in one direction.